-Your employer brand does not have enough pull.
+5. Identified need for new, possibly different, talent: Your employer brand does not have enough pull.
 Your ads don’t attract the right talent and your recruitment agency struggles to provide you with stellar candidates your firm wants to build its future on.
 If this sounds familiar your brand is probably not doing you any favors, and both your business, your perception, and your position may be off.

-Lastly.
+7. Your firm is moving from scale-up to grownup: Lastly.
 You startup is succeeding, you have surpassed the scale-up stage and are now growing at a fast, yet controllable rate.
 This stage usually requires a close look at structures, focus, communication and – brand.

 Process of rebranding